vericast/theto/README.md

-# GeoPlotter: workflow automation for exploring location data
+# Theto: workflow automation for exploring location data

 Any visualization requires a large number of trivial decisions that, when added up, result in a non-trivial impact on the quality and usability of the visualization.
-This is especially true of geospatial visualization, where data needs to transformed fit a particular map projection or a particular map tile service needs to be configured to contextualize the plot. `GeoPlotter` abstracts a lot of this overhead so more time can be devoted to looking at and understanding the data.
-A `GeoPlotter` instance allows users to:
+This is especially true of geospatial visualization, where data needs to transformed fit a particular map projection or a particular map tile service needs to be configured to contextualize the plot. `Theto` abstracts a lot of this overhead so more time can be devoted to looking at and understanding the data.
+A `Theto` instance allows users to:

 1. Store api keys, palettes, and other static resources repeatedly needed throughout a typical visualization pipeline.